sonatype-nexus-community/nexus-development-guides/docs/required-format-features.md

 ### Principles
 The following are a set of principles to keep in mind when developing a format.
-They are aspirational and not all formats will fit nicely in to these boxes but we still try our best.
+They are aspirational and not all formats will fit nicely in to these boxes, try your best!

  - Usage should be transparent to developers
  - Require the minimum amount of developer setup